sf-wdi-24/modules/week-04-associated-data-and-users/day-02/module-02/readme.md

   </form>
   ```

   Take note of the `method` and `action` in the form.
-This combination of request type `POST` and URL `/signup` will correspond to a server route for signing up new users.
+This combination of the request type `POST` and the URL `/signup` will correspond to a server route for signing up new users.

 3. In `server.js`, you need two new routes for signing up new users: a route to render the `signup` view, and a route to handle the `signup` request when the user submits the form.
 Let's create the route to render the view first: